Norman I. Badler, PhD

 Rachleff Professor of Computer and Information Science, University of Pennsylvania

-Norman I. Badler, PhD, is the Rachleff Professor of Computer and Information Science at the University of Pennsylvania (U Penn).
-He has been on the faculty since 1974.
-Active in computer graphics since 1968 with more than 200 technical papers, his research involves developing software to acquire, simulate, animate and control 3D computer graphics human body, face, gesture, locomotion and manual task motions, both individually and for heterogeneous groups.
+Norman I. Badler, PhD, is the Rachleff Professor of computer and information science at the University of Pennsylvania, and has been on the faculty since 1974.
+Active in computer graphics since 1968 with more than 200 technical papers, his research involves developing software to acquire, simulate, animate and control 3D computer graphics of the human body, face, gestures, locomotion and manual task motions, both individually and for heterogeneous groups.

-Badler received his BA in Creative Studies Mathematics from the University of California at Santa Barbara in 1970.
-He also received his MSc in Mathematics in 1971 and PhD in Computer Science in 1975, both from the University of Toronto.
-He was the Cecilia Fitler Moore Department Chair of Computer and Information Science from 1990-1994, and he directs the the Susquehanna International Group (SIG) Center for Computer Graphics and the Center for Human Modeling and Simulation at U Penn.
-Among the Center's achievements is the technology transfer, in 1996, of the human modeling software system Jack.
-Now an integrated product, and marketed by Siemens, it is used worldwide for human factors and ergonomics analyses of workplace and vehicle environments.
+Badler received his BA in creative studies mathematics from the University of California at Santa Barbara in 1970.
+He also received his MSc in mathematics in 1971 and PhD in Computer Science in 1975, both from the University of Toronto.
+He was the Cecilia Fitler Moore Department Chair of Computer and Information Science from 1990–1994, and he directs the the Susquehanna International Group (SIG) Center for Computer Graphics and the Center for Human Modeling and Simulation at U Penn.
+The technology transfer, in 1996, of the human modeling software system Jack is among the Center's achievements.
+Now an integrated product marketed by Siemens, it is used worldwide for human factors and ergonomics analyses of workplace and vehicle environments.

 Badler is the director of the BSE in Digital Media Design undergraduate program and the co-director of the masters in Computer Graphics and Game Technology program at U Penn.
-From 2001-2005, he also was the associate dean of the School of Engineering and Applied Science.
+He also was the associate dean of the School of Engineering and Applied Science 2001–2005.

 Monday, June 22

 Director, Skin Thinking